JDCloete/Share2Teach/README.md

 Please ensure your code adheres to our coding standards and include tests for new features.

-## License
+## Licence

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICECSE.md](LICENCE.md) file for details.

 ## Contact